 Recommended for Live Music because: No matter what night of the week you show up, there's bound to be a live band performing in this friendly Berwyn club.

 Jacky's expert tip: The venue's annual American Music Festival taking place over Independence Day weekend has become a tradition for thousands of music fans.

-Jay Pritzker Pavilion is not only an architecturally stunning venue in downtown Chicago, but it has an outstanding sound system and provides a wide variety of high-caliber concerts for free, if you sit on the lawn.
-The Grammy-nominated Grant Park Symphony Orchestra and Chorus often perform here, but so have names like Idina Menzel, Wilco, Tori Amos and the Lyric Opera of Chicago.
-In 2019, the Grant Park Music Festival celebrates its 85th season while Millennium Park celebrates its 15th birthday.
-Among the 30 spectacular Festival concerts at the Jay Pritzker Pavilion in 2019 are Tchaikovsky's Swan Lake, Gershwin's Piano Concerto and, of course, the annual Independence Day Salute. t's a perfect place to bring a blanket, camping chairs, food and drinks and enjoy a summer night.
-Take in excellent live music, the pavilion's stunning architecture and the gorgeous city skyline as a backdrop.
+Jay Pritzker Pavilion is not only an architecturally stunning venue in downtown Chicago, but it has an outstanding sound system and provides a wide variety of high-caliber concerts for free if you sit on the lawn.
+The Grammy-nominated Grant Park Symphony Orchestra and Chorus perform here, but so have names like Idina Menzel, Wilco, Tori Amos and the Lyric Opera of Chicago.
+In 2019, the Grant Park Music Festival celebrated its 85th season while Millennium Park celebrated its 15th birthday.
+Among the spectacular Grant Park Music Festival concerts at the Jay Pritzker Pavilion in 2020 are a mix of Beethoven masterpieces and rarely performed gems; the annual Independence Day Salute featuring rousing marches and patriotic anthems; and a Broadway extravaganza.
+It's a perfect place to bring a blanket, camping chairs, food and drinks and enjoy a summer night.
+Take in live music, stunning architecture and the gorgeous city skyline.